raaidarshad/personal-website/pages/posts/popthebubble2.md

 We can do better.

-I want a world of critical thinkers, of empathy, of nuance.
-Not a world of blind-faith, dehumanization, and binaries. **I want a world where we agree on reality**.
-And I think we can get there.
+The world is better off with more critical thinkers, empathy, nuance, and less blind-faith, dehumanization, and binaries. **The world is better when we agree on reality**.
+We can get there.
 We have to.

 ## My Proposal

-I won't dare pretend that I can fix this, but that won't stop me from trying.
+I won't pretend that this problem can be easily fixed, but that won't stop me from trying.
 Here is my idea.

-If you're familiar with investing, I am thinking of a "news ETF".
-Individual news sources cover different things, and they cover those things differently.
-Sometimes it's an exclusive, sometimes its outright spin with the intent of coloring the events.
-In other words, there is "noise", or extra variation from an individual source, and it can be "good" or "bad".
-Part of the benefit of investing in an ETF over investing in individual stocks is that you manage to reduce some of that noise.

-**I envision a bias-aware, context-aware news system,** starting with a weekly email with an algorithmically clustered and annotated view of the week’s news.
-I want you to know about all the facts, the takes, the spins, the incentives, and more.
+**A bias-aware, context-aware news system,** starting with a weekly email with an algorithmically clustered and annotated view of the week’s news.
+It will communicate all the facts, the takes, the spins, the incentives, and more.

-A few examples (these are hypotheticals, don't skewer me on the made up details):
+A few examples (these are hypotheticals with made up details):
-- If the U.S. conducts military action and all your American news says its a good thing and we're bringing them freedom and democracy, I want you to see foreign news that might say otherwise, and I want you to see what is common between all the reporting
+- If the U.S. conducts military action and all your American news says its a good thing and we're bringing them freedom and democracy, it shows foreign news that might say otherwise, and all that is common between all the reporting
-- If Biden gives a speech, I want you to see that maybe people did receive it well, that he might have had a teleprompter gaff, but most importantly I want you to see what he said without anyone telling you what to think of it
+- If Biden gives a speech, it shows that many people did receive it well, that he might have had a teleprompter gaff, and most importantly it shows you what he said without anyone telling you what to think of it
-- If Congress tries to pass a bill but there are many obstacles, I want you to see that it isn't just that Democrats are fighting amongst themslves or that Republicans are being obstructionist; I want you to see that it is some combination of these things (if that is indeed what is happening)
+- If Congress tries to pass a bill but there are many obstacles, it shows you that it isn't just that Democrats are fighting amongst themslves or that Republicans are being obstructionist; it shows you that it is some combination of these things (if that is indeed what is happening)

-More concretely, here are some tools/services that I believe can contribute towards the goal:
+More concretely, here are some tools/services that can contribute towards the goal:

 - A topic-driven, bias-aware view that allows you to see the full spectrum of coverage on a given event/idea.
 It identifies objective content, subjective statements, intentional spin, and more.
 Part of this is already built out!
 - A tool where you can drop an article link and see where it sits in context of all other coverage on the topic (with the above-mentioned view)